Free Website Content - Blog and RSS Feed Etiquette

 Citizen journalists and writers have become common place

-unsure of how to enter the world of online journaling.
-As
+are unsure of how to enter the world of online journaling.

-the medium has grown, I thought it might be a good idea
+As the medium has grown, I thought it might be a good

-to put together some general guidelines for new bloggers
+idea to put together some general guidelines for new

-and reminders to veteran bloggers about blogging practices.
+bloggers and reminders to veteran bloggers about blogging

-etiquette advice, or a Miss Manners that details appropriate
+offers etiquette advice, or a Miss Manners that details

-behavior.
-That does not mean there are not acceptable and
+appropriate behavior.
+That does not mean there are not

-to efficiently communicate as a blogger on the Internet,
+take.
+In order to efficiently communicate as a blogger

-it is critical to understand the unwritten rules of blogging
+on the Internet, it is critical to understand the unwritten

 If you copy another blog's post should